Putin: Russia stands ready to offer security help to Belarus

 Russia sees the neighbor as a key bulwark against Western expansion and an important conduit for Russian energy exports.
 The two countries have a union agreement envisaging close political, economic and military ties, and Lukashenko has relied on cheap Russian energy and other subsidies to keep Belarus’ Soviet-style economy afloat.

-Despite the close cooperation, Russia-Belarus relations have often been strained by disputes, and Lukashenko frequently has played overtures to the West and accused Moscow of hatching plans to incorporate Belarus.
-But now, when harsh Western criticism has left the 65-year-old former state farm director no other option except an increasing reliance on Moscow, he cast the protests as part of a Western plot to weaken Russia.
+Despite the close cooperation, Russia-Belarus relations have often been strained by disputes.
+Lukashenko frequently played overtures to the West and accused Moscow of hatching plans to incorporate Belarus.

+Just before the election, Belarus arrested 32 private Russian military contractors on charges of planning to stage riots.
+Belarusian authorities released the men shortly after the vote in a bid to mend ties with the Kremlin amid rising Western criticism.

+In the interview, Putin described the incident as a provocation by the Ukrainian and the U.S. spy agencies, charging that they lured the Russians to travel to Belarus by promising them jobs in a third country and made the Belarusian authorities believe they had a mission to destabilize the country.

+Seeking Moscow’s support, Lukashenko has cast the protests as part of a Western plot to weaken Russia.

-Lukashenko on Thursday accused Belarus’ neighbors of open interference in its affairs with a push for new elections in what he described as a “hybrid war” and “diplomatic carnage.”
+On Thursday, he accused Belarus’ neighbors of open interference in its affairs with a push for new elections in what he described as a “hybrid war” and “diplomatic carnage.”
 He charged that Poland was harboring plans to take over the Grodno region on the border, saying that it prompted the deployment of additional Belarusian troops to the frontier.

 Polish Prime Minister Morawiecki dismissed such claims last week, emphasizing that Poland fully respects Belarus’ sovereignty